 - Actively managed mutual funds and hedge funds capturing opportunities in wind and the broader clean-technology space.

-- Private equity and venture capital funds allowing investors to participate in the growth of emerging technologies and ownership of privately held companies or infrastructure assets.
+- Private equity and venture capital funds that allow investors to participate in the growth of emerging technologies and ownership of privately held companies or infrastructure assets.

-By providing capital for companies, investors facilitate a shift to renewables that ultimately reduces the consumption of fossil fuels.
+Investing in wind energy generates a positive impact on the global level by facilitating a shift to renewables that ultimately reduces the consumption of fossil fuels and decreasing greenhouse gas emissions.
 In the long term, this transition has the power to slow or possibly halt the effects of climate change.

-Investors can also have an immediate impact on isolated rural communities near wind farms.
+Investors can also have an immediate impact on the isolated rural communities where wind farms tend to be concentrated.
 These projects initially create jobs during the construction phase and later require technicians to operate and maintain facilities.

-Overall, impact investors can expect to facilitate multiple positive effects by infusing capital into firms driving growth in the wind industry.
+Impact investors can add to these positive effects by directing capital to leading firms driving growth on the cutting edge of the industry.